Mary Fitton

-Mary Fitton (or Fytton) (baptised 25 June 1578 – 1647) was an Elizabethan gentlewoman who became a maid of honour to Queen Elizabeth.
+Mary Fitton (or Fytton or Phytton) (baptised 25 June 1578 – 19 December 1641) was an Elizabethan gentlewoman who became a maid of honour to Queen Elizabeth.
 She is noted for her scandalous affairs with William Herbert, 3rd Earl of Pembroke, Vice-Admiral Sir Richard Leveson, and others.
 She is considered by some to be the "Dark Lady" of Shakespeare's sonnets.

 Family

-Fitton was the daughter of Sir Edward Fitton of Gawsworth, Cheshire and Alice Halcroft.
+Fitton was the daughter of Sir Edward Fitton of Gawsworth, Cheshire and Alice Holcroft.
 She had at least three siblings: her elder sister Anne, who married John Newdigate in 1587 at the age of twelve, and two brothers.
 One of her brothers was Edward Fitton.